Deer vehicle collision project

 Regulatory action

-At West Grampian DMG, a deer census is due Spring 2026.
-Cairngorms National Park Authority (CNPA) will lead this project, which is linked to the Heritage Horizon Awards, 5/5/5 project and several larder infrastructure projects.
-The CNPA incentive scheme aims to harvest an additional 1400 hinds for the 2025/’26 season.
+At West Grampian DMG, a deer census has been completed; Cairngorms National Park Authority (CNPA) led the project, which is linked to the Heritage Horizon Awards, 5/5/5 project and several larder infrastructure projects.

 At Caenlochan we are monitoring progress with the deer reduction under Section 7 of the Deer (Scotland) Act 1996.